 Regarding Facilities, there is a dining room, bar, tea room, and even a steamboat restaurant.
 Somehow, we don’t find it fit for this hotel, but we suppose it can be a nice way to warm up in the evening.
 Still, we prefer to get comfortable with the fireplace in the downstairs library.

 Anyway, for all who would like to warm more active, there is a small but very functional gym.
 Sadly, you won’t find any swimming pool.
 On the other hand, the air in Cameron Highlands is quite crisp, so we bet you won’t miss the swimming pool after all.

 Nonetheless, there is a pleasant in-house spa with many treatments that perfectly fit in this tranquil environment.
-We will post a review of their spa next time.
+Here you can read our Cameron Highlands Spa Review article for more juicy details.

 Dining at Cameron Highlands Resort